isislovecruft/patternsinthevoid/content/hacking/schizophrenia-is-a-chronological-disorder.md

 Before I go on, I would like to briefly summarize the concept of a dual-state vector.
-For those not familiar, [here's a paper from Arxiv which covers the dual-state vector formalism][].
-It's only six pages, but if you're thinking, "tl;dr", then the abstract explains the idea quite concisely: *"The Two-State Vector Formalism describes a quantum system at a particular time by two quantum states: the usual one,
+For those not familiar, [here's a paper from Arxiv which covers the dual-state vector formalism](http://arxiv.org/abs/0706.1347).
+It's only six pages,
+but if you're thinking, "tl;dr", then the abstract explains the idea quite concisely: *"The Two-State Vector Formalism describes a quantum system at a particular time by two quantum states: the usual one,